 13. James Monroe

 James Monroe was the fifth President of the United States (1817–1825) and the past President of the Founding Fathers.
 On New Year’s Day, 1825, in the very last of the annual White House receptions, President James Monroe made a pleasant impression on a Virginia woman who shook his hands: “He’s tall and well-formed.
-His apparel plain and in the older fashion… In the frank, honest expression of his attention… I think he deserves the encomium passed upon him by the great Jefferson, who said, ‘Monroe was so honest that if you turned his soul inside out there Wouldn’t be a place on it'”
+His apparel is plain and in the older fashion… In the frank, honest expression of his attention… I think he deserves the encomium passed upon him by the great Jefferson, who said, ‘Monroe was so honest that if you turned his soul inside out there Wouldn’t be a place on it’”